neilmillard/puppet-dockerhost/README.md

 Puppet Dockerhost
 -----------------
-This repo contains the puppet data for a sample docker host.
+This repo contains the puppet data for a docker host with tensorflow.